 Over the last decade, an important literature in economics has documented pervasive correlations between economic outcomes, legal rules, and legal origin.
-In this literature, legal origin means whether a country's legal system is based on British common law, or French, German, or Scandinavian civil law (Rafael La Porta, Florencio Lopez-de-Silanes, and Andrei Shleifer 2008).
-In most of the literature, these correlations have been interpreted as evidence that some structural difference between common and civil law has important implications for economic outcomes (e.g., Edward Glaeser and Andrei Shleifer 2002; Thorsten Beck, Aslı Demirgüç-Kunt, and Ross Levine 2003).
+In this literature, legal origin means whether a country's legal system is based on British common law, or French, German, or Scandinavian civil law (La Porta, Lopez-de-Silanes, & Shleifer 2008).
+In most of the literature, these correlations have been interpreted as evidence that some structural difference between common and civil law has important implications for economic outcomes (e.g., Glaeser & Shleifer 2002; Beck, Demirgüç-Kunt, & Levine 2003).

-In this paper, we explore another interpretation of these correlations.
+In this article, we explore another interpretation of these correlations.
 The reason almost all legal systems of the world belong to either the common or the civil law family is that the European powers imposed their legal system on their colonies.
 Consequently, "legal origin" is almost perfectly congruent with "colonial history" understood as the identity of the dominant colonizing power.
 Nevertheless, the legal regime was just one of many differences between the various colonial powers.
 Colonizing powers differed in their policies relating to education, public health, infrastructure, European immigration, and local governance.
 In addition, colonizing powers did not choose their colonies randomly, so colonies may differ in characteristics such as climate and natural resources.
 Disentangling these factors is not merely of historic interest.
 To the extent that policy lessons can be learned from the legal origin literature, they depend critically on identifying the causes of the observed effects.

 Table 1 provides a simple illustration of our main point.
 The legal origins literature focuses on the fact that French colonies inherited French civil law, while British colonies inherited English common law.
-As table 1 shows, however, French and British colonies also differed on many other dimensions.
+As Table 1 shows, however, French and British colonies also differed on many other dimensions.
 French (ex-)colonies had significantly lower education and life expectancy than British (ex-)colonies in 1960, even though per capita GDP was similar.
-In addition, the French and the British tended to colonize different types of places, judging by the significantly higher initial European mortality in French colonies.5 The second-to-last column of table 1 also shows that colonies which received French civil law not directly from the French but from another colonizing power, such as Spain or the Netherlands, were doing as well as British (ex-)colonies in 1960.
-In sum, this simple table suggests that the identity of the colonizing power mattered for reasons other than whether that power brought British common law or Continental civil law.
-The rest of this paper pursues this point in more detail.
+In addition, the French and the British tended to colonize different types of places, judging by the significantly higher initial European mortality in French colonies.
+The second-to-last column of Table 1 also shows that colonies which received French civil law not directly from the French but from another colonizing power, such as Spain or the Netherlands, were doing as well as British (ex-)colonies in 1960.
+In sum, this simple table suggests that the identity of the colonizing power mattered for reasons other than whether that power brought